 The Other side of the Equation

 So you know our fees and services, what is the other side of the equation?
 What do you really get for those fees and are they worth it?

-This is a short list of the common elements of our relationships with our clients, which obviously vary a great deal based on their wants and needs.
+Here is a short list of the common elements of our relationships with our clients, which obviously vary a great deal based on their wants and needs.
 We can help you with:

 1) Asset management, which means creating a diversified portfolio, rebalancing and harvesting tax losses, determining asset location for tax efficiency purposes and selecting the investments based on cost/performance and other fiduciary criteria.

 Value: The additional returns from managing the assets is hard to quantify.
-However, managing client behavior and tax efficiency might generate “advisor alpha” of as much as 3% a year (depending on time period), based on Morningstar and Vanguard research and there is evidence that in the de-cumulation phase, managing the long-term tax rate can add as much as five years to the sufficiency of the retirement portfolio.
+However, managing client behavior and tax efficiency might generate “advisor alpha” of as much as 3% a year (depending on time period), based on the Morningstar and Vanguard research cited above and there is evidence that in the de-cumulation phase, managing the long-term tax rate can add as much as five years to the sufficiency of the retirement portfolio.

 2) Procedural financial planning, which means organizing your financial affairs, determining the optimal risk profile of the portfolio based on goals, and creating greater efficiency—that is, saving money on insurance coverage and taxes.